-Saturday, October 7, 2017 • 10 AM-4 PM
+Saturday, October 6, 2018 • 10 AM-4 PM

 “There are lots of visitors who look forward to visiting their favorite booths,” says vendor Sandy Smith.
 “I have people come by my booth to buy my sauces, jellies and herbal products year after year.
 In my book, this festival ranks number one and I know I speak for a lot of vendors who have been here since the beginning.
 We love it and love the people who have chosen to share the day with us.”

-Darhyl Boone, Mars Hill Town Manager says, “Our town takes great pride in sponsoring the Heritage Festival.
+Darhyl Boone, Mars Hill Town Manager says, “Our town takes great pride in sponsoring the Madison Heritage Arts Festival.
 The welcome mat is out for all to share a great experience.
 This is a special day for family and friends and one to remember.”